ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 As we noted in {{bi-mode}}, a strict bound should be applied to the active number of issuers that are allowed at one time in the ecosystem.
-We propose that allowing no more than 6 issuers at any one time is highly preferable (leading to a maximum of 64 possible user segregations).
+We propose that allowing no more than 4 issuers at any one time is highly preferable (leading to a maximum of 64 possible user segregations).
+However, as highlighted in {{parametrization}}, having a very large user base (> 5 million users), could potentially allow for larger values (for example, up to 8 issuers).
 Issuer replacements should only occur with the same frequency as config rotations as they can lead to similar losses in privacy if clients still hold redemption tokens for previously active issuers.

 In addition, we RECOMMEND that trusted registries indicate at all times which issuers are deemed to be active.
 If a client is asked to invoke